The first port of call for many content creators, blog enthusiasts, and internet marketers, is a fresh WordPress installation.

 But, is WordPress good for SEO?
 Is it tailored for ranking and is it easy to configure for these purposes?

-Instead, the magic is realised when you combine good practice, strong plugins and robust strategy.
+The magic is realized when you combine good practice, strong plugins, and robust strategy.

-Aside from the content, there are a few more pointers on good practice: don’t go black-hat, never attempt over-optimisation, and steer clear of rule-breaking.
+Aside from the content, there are a few more pointers on good practice: don’t go black-hat, never attempt over-optimization, and steer clear of rule-breaking.

 As I mentioned earlier, it’s the plugins that are good for WordPress SEO.
 With that being said, there’s quite a lot to choose from.
 As a general pointer, go for the most popular plugins.

-As you delve in deeper into the WordPress plugin library, you’ll find more SEO plugins like BIALTY; a plugin that automatically attributes image alt tags; great for ranking images and adding sauce.
+As you delve deeper into the WordPress plugin library, you’ll find more SEO plugins like BIALTY; a plugin that automatically attributes image alt tags; great for ranking images, and adding the sauce.